tessgi/TessGiWebsite/content/news/tess-news-may13.md

 ![DeltSct](images/DeltSct.png)

 **Fig. 2:** *Visual interpretation of the rapid pulsation Delta Scuti star  HD 31901.
 This star is in the southern constellation Lepus.
 Credits: NASA's Goddard Space Flight Center and Simon Murphy, University of Sydney.
-A video associated with this figure  can be found [here] (https://youtu.be/nBxn6QGWJNM).*
+A video associated with this figure  can be found [here](https://youtu.be/nBxn6QGWJNM).*